nickscottprior/stitt/README.md

 **The automatic text importer**

 The automatic text importer is exactly what it sounds like.
 If you copy-paste (ctrl+c and ctrl+v) a GRETIL or ACIP e-text into the importer box and click the corresponding import button, it will automatically split the text into individual lines and add them to the bottom of the work area.
 For Sanskrit texts it will preserve the line breaking of the original, and for Tibetan texts it will break lines after every double shad (༎).
 You can either import a text all at once, or in chunks as needed.
+Using ctrl+shift+v to paste unformatted text may cause issues with the importer, because it relies partially on the formatting to help it break texts into individual lines.

 The "Import Sanskrit text" button is designed for GRETIL e-texts, but it can often support other types of Sanskrit e-text too.
 The most common issue with importing other types of e-text (e.g. from sanskritdocuments.org or www.dsbcproject.org) is that they have too many spaces and line breaks.
 If you encounter this issue, you can first copy-paste the text into the output menu, click on "Remove extra lines and spaces", and then copy-paste the output into the automatic text importer.
 That should allow you to import the text without including extra spaces and line breaks.